aleph2c/miros-xml/docs/html/_sources/introduction.rst.txt

     :class: noscale-center

-In 1987 an applied mathematician, David Harel neatly solved "state space explosions" by inventing some new drawing rules for these block-and-arrow type of pictures.
-He named these drawing rules: "hierarchical state machines" (HSMs) and "parallel regions".
+In 1987 an applied mathematician, David Harel neatly solved "state space explosions" by inventing some new drawing rules.
+He named these drawing rules:
+"hierarchical state machines" (HSMs) and "parallel regions".
 A HSM allows for blocks to be drawn within blocks; an inner block containing all of the behavior described by an outer block.
-A parallel region, is represented as a line within a state's block.
-Each side of the line defines a region and a region describes a concurrent operation.
+A parallel region, is represented as a dashed line within a state's block.
+Each side of the dashed line defines a region and a region describes a concurrent operation.
 A diagram describing an HSM with or without parallel regions is called a statechart.

 .. image:: _static/hsm_and_parallel_regions.svg
     :target: _static/hsm_and_parallel_regions.pdf
     :class: noscale-center

-David Harel's drawing rules ensnare tremendous amounts of behavioral complexity.
+David Harel's drawing rules ensnare tremendous amounts of complexity.
 An HSM contains the rules of an FSM within it, so an FSM can be refactored into an HSM as your design progresses.

 .. image:: _static/iteration_refactor_fsm_to_hsm.svg
     :target: _static/iteration_refactor_fsm_to_hsm.pdf